zajitschek/metaanalysis/chapters/chapter1.md

 <exercise id="4" title="Further structure of this course">

-In the following chapters (2-7), I will explain the structure and processes involved in conducting a meta-analysis, from conception to write-up.
+In Chapter 2, I will explain the structure and processes involved in conducting a meta-analysis, from conception to write-up.
 You will also have the opportunity to perform steps directly in R.

 </exercise>